 They’re showing you they are very stressed and may start to defend themselves.

 Eyes Closed When Holding

-Eyes closed when holding follows the same lines as the stroking one, but in this case, it’s even more stress.
+Eyes closed when holding follow the same lines as the stroking one, but it’s even more stressful in this case.

 If a beardy closes its eyes when being pet, it is almost certain it will like being picked up and held even less at this time.